 It is the responsibility of the student to obtain the necessary forms and to follow prescribed procedure in registering for any course.
 An undergraduate student who enrolls in a course for graduate credit without obtaining proper approval will be dropped from that course.

 Undergraduate students enrolled in graduate credit may not be paid financial aid for graduate credit hours.

 Change of Schedule.
 With proper approval, students who wish to request a change in schedule may do so.
 Student-initiated changes in schedule, including adding and dropping courses, must be arranged via MyTech or in person; changes are not official until all steps in the process have been completed.
 The university reserves the right to make changes in a student’s schedule.

 Students enrolled for fewer than 12 semester credit hours in a semester (6 hours in summer) must pay a $10 per semester credit hour fee for the privilege of auditing a course.
 Written permission from the dean of the college in which the course is being taught and from the course instructor is required.
+This permission must be supplied to Student Business Services for payment.
 No charge is assessed for enrollment of 12 or more semester credit hours.
 (Senior citizens 65 years of age and older are exempt from payment of this fee regardless of the number of semester credit hours.)

 Any student using the federal or state Tuition Assistance Program through the Department of Defense should provide documentation to Student Business Services, 301 West Hall, 806.742.3272, www.sbs.ttu.edu.

 Advising and Registration Tools.
 To support its students in the processes of academic advising and course registration, the university provides a variety of helpful tools, tips, and guides.
 A consolidated list of these tools has been compiled by Texas Tech University Advising and is located online at www.advising.ttu.edu/students.